The Asian Studies program is part of the School of Languages and Cultures.

 Senior units of study (2000 and 3000 level)

-A minimum of 18 credit points must to be chosen from core ASNS units of study.
+A minimum of 18 credit points must be chosen from core Asian Studies units of study.

 Senior-intermediate (2000 level) units provide a broad basis of knowledge in a particular area, expanding on the content of junior units.
 They develop sets of skills including critical thinking, analysis and synthesis.
 You complete at least 12 credit points at 2000 level before enrolling into 3000 level units.